 - registering as VAT payer– if the branch company will conduct business activities covered by this type of taxation (it is worth noting that the foreign entrepreneur is subject to registration, not the branch company itself).

-Business activity of the Polish branch – basic aspects
+Business activity of the branch in Poland

 The branch company is obliged to pay corporate income tax (CIT) on the income generated on the territory of Poland.
 The branch company is also a VAT payer.
 Moreover, if the branch company hires employees, it also becomes a payer of Social Insurance contributions.
 It should also pay and advance personal income tax payments for its employees.